 The Vehicle Identification Number (V.I.N.) is stamped on the chassis in the right hand front wheelarch area, viewable with the front wheels turned to right full lock, and is also printed on a label stuck to the inside of the chassis sideframe alongside the driver's seat.
-1ZZ and 2ZZ engine numbers are marked on a vertical patch at the right hand side of the rear face of the cylinder block, adjacent to the clutch housing.
+The engine number is marked on a vertical patch at the right hand side of the rear face of the cylinder block, adjacent to the clutch housing.